Persistent Autoregressive Mapping with Traffic Rules for Autonomous Driving: Method

 With this enhanced ground truth established, we developed a unified evaluation framework to holistically assess a model's performance.
 Our evaluation methodology is composed of two primary categories of metrics:

 {\flushleft\textbf{Vectorized Lane Accuracy.}} To assess predicted lane vectors $\hat{V}$ against ground-truth $V$, we implement topology-aware Intersection-over-Union (IoU ~\cite{zheng2020distance}) evaluation.
-For each lane polyline $\hat{l}_i \in \hat{V}$, we rasterize lanes into fixed-wide (6m in our experiments) binary masks through polyline expansion.
+For each lane polyline $\hat{l}_i \in \hat{V}$, we rasterize lanes into fixed-wide binary masks through polyline expansion.
 The IoU between each predicted mask $\hat{l}_i$ and ground-truth masks $\left \{ l_i \right \}_{i=1}^k$ is computed, with matches established when IoU $>$ 0.5.
 We define the vector accuracy metric $\mathcal{F}_{\text{vec}}$ as Eq \ref{Eq:vec}:

 {\flushleft\textbf{Holistic Mapping Accuracy.}} We propose a single, unified metric, HMA, that evaluates the joint correctness of lane vectors, traffic rules, and their association.
 A predicted pair $(\hat{r}_i, \hat{l}_j)$ is considered true positive (TP) iff: (1) The predicted lane$\hat{l}_i$ accurately matches a ground-truth lane $l_j$.
 (2) The extracted rule $\hat{r}_i$ correctly matches a ground-truth rule $r_i$.
 (3) The association between the matched pair $(r, l)$ is valid in the ground truth.
 The overall performance is then quantified by the holistic F1-score, $\mathcal{F}$, which harmonizes precision ($P$) and recall ($R$) calculated over these comprehensively validated true positives: